-Knowing how much nitrogen a cover crop will provide to the subsequent crop depends not only on the total amount of nitrogen in the cover crop, but also on ratio of carbon to nitrogen (C:N) in the cover crop.
-The lower the cover crop’s C:N ratio, the more nitrogen available to the crop.
-Plowing the cover crop in will also increase the availability of its nitrogen, while leaving the cover crop residue on the surface as mulch reduces the amount of cover crop nitrogen available to the subsequent crop.
+Knowing how much nitrogen a cover crop will provide to the subsequent crop depends not only on the total amount of nitrogen in the cover crop, but also on the ratio of carbon to nitrogen (C:N) in the cover crop.
+The lower the cover crop’s C:N ratio, the more nitrogen there is available to the crop.
+Plowing the cover crop in will also increase the availability of its nitrogen while leaving the cover crop residue on the surface, as mulch reduces the amount of cover crop nitrogen available to the subsequent crop.

-Nitrogen from hairy vetch – Hairy vetch is a great source of nitrogen.
+Nitrogen from hairy vetch.
+Hairy vetch is a great source of nitrogen.
 As a nitrogen-fixing legume, hairy vetch has a higher density of nitrogen in its tissue (about 4.5% nitrogen in this study) than other cover crops.
-Hairy vetch can also produce a tremendous amount of cover, usually between 4000 and 8000 lbs/A by early June.
-In 2010, hairy vetch grew rather poorly – only 3000-4400 lbs/A, but still contained about 150-200 lbs of nitrogen.
-The nitrogen in cover crops with C:N ratios of 20:1 or less is highly available – microbes will make 50% or more of the nitrogen available to the crop over a summer growing season.
-For vetch, with a very low C:N ratio of only 9:1 or 10:1, about 75 lbs of nitrogen was probably available to the subsequent tomatoes (both in vetch mulch and in plastic mulch), well more than the tomatoes’ needs of about 50 lb/A nitrogen.
+Hairy vetch can also produce a tremendous amount of cover, usually between 4000 and 8000 lbs/acre by early June.
+In 2010, hairy vetch grew rather poorly – only 3000-4400 lbs/acre, but it still contained about 150-200 lbs of nitrogen.
+The nitrogen in cover crops with C:N ratios of 20:1 or less is highly available; microbes will make 50% or more of the nitrogen available to the crop over a summer growing season.
+In regards to vetch, with a very low C:N ratio of only 9:1 or 10:1, about 75 lbs of nitrogen was probably available to the subsequent tomatoes (both in vetch mulch and in plastic mulch), well more than the tomatoes’ needs of about 50 lb/acre of nitrogen.

-Nitrogen from cereal rye – Cereal rye is only a little over 1% nitrogen and has a high C:N ratio of 40:1 or 45:1, making it a relatively poor source of nitrogen fertility.
-However, it is a prolific producer of biomass, providing 9,000-11,000 lbs of mulch per acre.
-So, even though the nitrogen in cereal rye is not very concentrated, rye mulch still contains 100-125 lbs of nitrogen per acre.
-About a quarter of that nitrogen, or 20-30 lbs per acre was probably available to the subsequent tomatoes, meeting about half of their nitrogen needs.
+Nitrogen from cereal rye.
+Cereal rye is only a little over 1% nitrogen and has a high C:N ratio of 40:1 or 45:1, making it a relatively poor source of nitrogen fertility.
+It is a prolific producer of biomass, however, providing 9,000-11,000 lbs of mulch per acre.
+So even though the nitrogen in cereal rye is not very concentrated, rye mulch still contains 100-125 lbs of nitrogen per acre.
+About a quarter of that nitrogen, or 20-30 lbs per acre, was probably available to the subsequent tomatoes, meeting about half of their nitrogen needs.
 Cereal rye is mature by mid-May, so no additional biomass or nitrogen is gained by waiting until June to roll it.

 Vetch Nitrogen less costly than Supplemental Fertilizer.
 Even with the thin vetch stands in both years, the vetch still provided about 50-100 lbs of available nitrogen.
 Supplemental fertilization required in the rye mulches was 8 times more expensive than the cost of the vetch system.

 Yields.
-Overall yields were highest in the mowed rye-vetch mulch (44,000 lbs of tomatoes/acre), similar in the rolled rye-vetch and black plastic over plowed rye-vetch (42,000 lbs of tomatoes/acre).
+Overall yields were highest in the mowed rye-vetch mulch (44,000 lbs of tomatoes/acre).
+Similar yields were found in the rolled rye-vetch and black plastic over plowed rye-vetch (42,000 lbs of tomatoes/acre).
 Yields were slightly lower in the rye treatments (rolled, mowed, and plow/black plastic) and black plastic over plowed vetch, all of which yielded between 36,000 and 41,000 lbs of tomatoes per acre.
 Yields in the vetch mulch plots were much lower (16,000 in the rolled mulch and 24,000 in the mowed mulch), although the mowed vetch mulch yielded 45% higher than the rolled vetch mulch.
 The ‘Black Prince’ variety yielded 12% more than ‘Bellstar’ and 15% more than ‘Glacier’.
 As expected, early yields were about 20% higher in the black plastic.
-However, by the 4th week of harvest, yields in the cover crop mulches were equivalent to or higher than yields in the black plastic, and remained higher than yields in the black plastic for the remainder of the season.
+By the 4th week of harvest, however, yields in the cover crop mulches were equivalent to or higher than yields in the black plastic, and they remained higher than yields in the black plastic for the remainder of the season.

 Farmer partners in the research all planted a mixture of rye-vetch.
-Each farm includes 6 test strips: 3 strips of rye-vetch terminated by rolling/crimping and 3 strips of rye-vetch turned in either by moldboard plow, disc, or spader and managed as they would normally—black plastic, herbicides, cultivation or some combination thereof.
+Each farm includes 6 test strips: 3 strips of rye-vetch terminated by rolling/crimping and 3 strips of rye-vetch turned in either by moldboard plow, disc, or spader.
+These strips are managed as they normally would—black plastic, herbicides, cultivation, or some combination thereof.
 The farmer partners are all growing tomatoes and/or pumpkins or winter squash this year.

-John Good, one of the farmers partnering on the research, was especially pleased with the performance of the rye vetch mulch so far, although he noted a few challenges.
-The first was hand transplanting.
+John Good, one of the farmers partnering in the research, was especially pleased with the performance of the rye vetch mulch so far, although he noted a few challenges.
+The first challenge was hand transplanting.
 He and his crew struggled to hand transplant Waltham butternuts into the rye-vetch mulch on June 14, about 10 days after rolling/crimping the 6’ tall rye-vetch.
 Good explained that to hand transplant into the soil under the mulch, the soil needed to have some moisture—either recent rain or some drip irrigation.
-Otherwise it could be like trying to hack into concrete with a hand trowel.
+Otherwise, it could be like trying to hack into concrete with a hand trowel.
 Good’s second concern was the variability in the rye-vetch.
-While one of his strips had been dominated by vetch, another was dominated by rye, and at 4 weeks after transplanting, Good’s squash showed the difference.
-The butternuts in the vetch dominated strip were larger and greener than those in the rye dominated strip.
+While one of his strips had been dominated by vetch, another was dominated by rye; at 4 weeks after transplanting, Good’s squash showed the difference.
+The butternuts in the vetch-dominated strip were larger and greener than those in the rye-dominated strip.

 What we know so far

-So far, the mowed rye-vetch mulch has emerged as the best performing system, with the highest yields, fewest weeds, and best match between nitrogen provided nitrogen needed.
-The rolled rye-vetch was a close runner-up, and the only other cover crop mulch to out-perform black plastic.
-Rolled or mowed rye is a nice alternative to black plastic; however, the system does require about $800/acre of supplemental organic fertilizer. $800/acre is likely a similar cost to the black plastic system, as the costs for bed prep and black plastic, labor and fuel for twice monthly weed whacking, and black plastic disposal, can quickly approach the cost of fertilizer for tomatoes in rye mulch.
-The vetch mulch systems were poor performers, in terms of weeds and yields.
+So far, the mowed rye-vetch mulch has emerged as the best performing system with the highest yields, fewest weeds, and best match between nitrogen provided nitrogen needed.
+The rolled rye-vetch was a close runner-up, and it was the only other cover crop mulch to out-perform black plastic.
+Rolled or mowed rye is a nice alternative to black plastic, but the system does require about $800/acre of supplemental organic fertilizer. $800/acre is likely a similar cost to the black plastic system, as the costs for bed prep, black plastic, labor, fuel for twice-monthly weed whacking, and black plastic disposal can quickly approach the cost of fertilizer for tomatoes in rye mulch.
+The vetch mulch systems were poor performers in terms of weeds and yields.
 However, in terms of nitrogen fertility, plowing in even a thin stand of vetch and using black plastic supports high early and overall tomato yields and sufficient weed suppression.
 For growers looking to escape from black plastic, or even just decrease their use of the stuff, cover crop mulches are a promising alternative.